TreeCityWes/XenBlocksExplorer/README.md

 ## Acknowledgments

 Developed with precision by TreeCityWes.eth.
-If you find these tools beneficial, please consider expressing your support by buying a coffee on HashHead.io.
+If you find these tools useful, please consider expressing your support by buying a coffee on HashHead.io.